Wild turkey: Benjamin Franklin and the myth of U.S. national bird suggestion

 The idea that Benjamin Franklin preferred the turkey as the national bird of the United States comes from a letter he wrote to his daughter Sarah Bache on 26 January 1784.
-The main subject of the letter is a criticism of the Society of the Cincinnati, which he likened to a chivalric order, which contradicted the ideals of the newly founded American republic.
+The main subject of the letter is a criticism of the Society of the Cincinnati, which he likened to a chivalric order and felt contradicted the ideals of the newly founded American republic.
 In one section of the letter, Franklin remarked on the appearance of the bald eagle on the Society's crest:

 Others object to the Bald Eagle, as looking too much like a Dindon, or Turkey.
 For my own part I wish the Bald Eagle had not been chosen the Representative of our Country.
 He is a Bird of bad moral Character.
 He does not get his Living honestly.
 You may have seen him perched on some dead Tree near the River, where, too lazy to fish for himself, he watches the Labour of the Fishing Hawk [osprey]; and when that diligent Bird has at length taken a Fish, and is bearing it to his Nest for the Support of his Mate and young Ones, the Bald Eagle pursues him and takes it from him.
 With all this Injustice, he is never in good Case but like those among Men who live by Sharping & Robbing he is generally poor and often very lousy.
 Besides he is a rank Coward: The little King Bird not bigger than a Sparrow attacks him boldly and drives him out of the District.
 He is therefore by no means a proper Emblem for the brave and honest Cincinnati of America who have driven all the King birds from our Country ...

 I am on this account not displeased that the Figure is not known as a Bald Eagle, but looks more like a Turkey.
 For in Truth the Turkey is in Comparison a much more respectable Bird, and withal a true original Native of America ...
 He is besides, though a little vain & silly, a Bird of Courage, and would not hesitate to attack a Grenadier of the British Guards who should presume to invade his Farm Yard with a red Coat on.

 Franklin never publicly voiced opposition to the bald eagle as a national symbol, nor did he ever publicly suggest the turkey as a national symbol.
 The story has been called a myth.